cupcake-recipes.com

 Preparation Steps

-• Serve the Korean BBQ meatballs hot, garnished with toasted sesame seeds and sliced scallions.
+• Serve the meatballs garnished with sesame seeds and green onion, with the spicy mayo dip on the side.

 Notes